lineartimer/WebAppStarterPack/README.md

 Go to the container registry and from under Settings -> Access keys copy and paste the information from the url.

 **DB_SERVER_NAME**, **DB**, **DB_USER**, **DB_PASSWORD**:
-To set the values of these variables, go to the database and from under Settings -> Connection Strings copy and paste the information.
+To set these variables, go to the database and from under Settings -> Connection Strings copy and paste the information.

 **CONTAINER_APP_NAME**, **RESOURCE_GROUP**:
 These are not GitHub secrets but should be set in .github/workflows/Backend.Deploy.yml.
 The information can be found on the Azure Portal under the container apps and the resource group.